 Isabel took one last quick breather before showtime.
 I was sitting right next to her that day & wished her the best of luck.
-Sheforced an awkward ass smile and mustered up a thanks.
+She forced an awkward ass smile and mustered up thanks.

-Everyone in the audience awaited to see how Isabel’s first ever speech would go.
+Everyone in the audience waited to see how Isabel’s first-ever speech would go.